rstyczynski/CacheApp/README.md

 # Prepare servers

 Some preparations need to be done at servers.
-Apart from prepareation of Coherence elements XXX
+Apart from prepareation of Coherence elements, it's manatory to put requirted jars in domain lib directory.

 ## 1. Configure Weblogic